 The ECB offers a comprehensive medical and dental plan, which is insured by Allianz France and administered by Cigna International.
 Further details can be found in the Cigna brochure which you will receive on your first working day.

 You can opt either to be covered by this plan (in which case, you need to complete the medical insurance form) or to retain your current insurance cover (in which case you must provide the ECB with proof of cover, e.g. a copy of your insurance card).

 A monthly contribution of 2.4% of your basic salary, which amounts to one-third of the total cost, is deducted from your salary if you choose to be covered by the ECB’s plan.
 The ECB will bear the cost of the other two-thirds.

 Cover for dependants

-Your dependent children and your spouse/recognised partner (depending on his/her income) can also be covered under the ECB’s plan without any additional cost to you.
+Your dependent children and your spouse/recognised partner (depending on his/her income) can also be covered under the ECB’s plan.

 Participation in the ECB’s accident insurance scheme is compulsory for all ECB staff members.
 It provides 24-hour worldwide cover against all work and non-work related accidents.
 The insurance also covers accidental death and disability benefits.

 The total premium amounts to 0.499% of your basic salary.
 One-third of the premium is borne by staff members, while the remaining two-thirds are borne by the ECB.